chrisdjscott/Cascade_Trajectory/README.md

-# Cascade_Trajectory
+# Cascade Trajectory

 Fortran 90 code for calculating the auto-correlations of a three-level atom.

-cross_correlation.f90 is the actual code to be worked on.
+* *cross_correlation.f90* is the actual code to be worked on
+* *cross_correlation_matrix.f90* is a matrix version of the code to be worked on

-plot_correlation_traj.py is a python code using numpy and matplotlib.pyplot to plot the results.
+* *plot_correlation_traj.py* is a python code using `numpy` and `matplotlib.pyplot` to plot the results

 ## Benchmark test case

+The benchmark test cases use the same source code files mentioned above.
+The difference is that a preprocessor directive is passed at compile time to enable the tests (`-DTESTCASE`).
+This directive does the following:

+* disable the usual (useful) output files
-For the NeSI project we work in the BMtest directory, in cc.f90.
-This code prints out an output file that can be compared with a reference file to ensure the results have not changed.
+* write a new output file that can be compared to a reference version, to check results did not change

-There are two versions of the benchmark case; the original version is cc.f90 and the matrix version is cc_matrix.f90.
-Both give the same results.
+* uses a fixed random seed, so that the results are reproducible

+Test reference files, run scripts and so on are located in the *test* directory.

+Different compilers will require different reference files for comparison, since the random number generators are likely to be different between compilers.
+Also, if parameters are changes, new reference files will need to be created.

-Check the README in BMtest too.
+Check the README in the *test* directory too.

 ## Building the code

-CMake and a Fortran compiler (e.g. `gfortran` or `ifort`) is required to build the code.
+CMake and a Fortran compiler (e.g. `gfortran` or `ifort`) are required to build the code.

 ### Mahuika

 #### Intel Compiler

-From this directory run:
+From the directory this *README.md* file is located in, run:

 ```
 module load CMake intel